-Designated Personnel and their Connected Persons are not required to give notice to Trade in the Company's Securities in a Trading Period where they do not have the Inside Information and the Trading in the Company's Securities is as a result of the following:
+Designated Personnel and their Connected Persons are not required to give notice to Trade in the Company's Securities in an Approved Trading Period where they do not have the Inside Information and the Trading in the Company's Securities is as a result of the following:

-- Company-initiated corporate actions, such as an acceptance or acquisition of Company Securities under an employee incentive plan, bonus issue, share purchase plan, equal access buy-back, dividend reinvestment plan or rights issue (including, without limitation, decisions relating to whether or not to take up entitlements, and the sale of entitlements required to provide for the take-up of the balance of entitlements, under a renounceable rights issue) in accordance with the rules of the relevant plan and the terms of any offer; - the disposal of the Company's Securities through the acceptance of a takeover offer or under a courtapproved compromise or arrangement under Part 5.1 of the Corporations Act; - dealing in units of or interests in, a fund or other scheme (other than a scheme investing primarily in Company's Securities) whereby the assets of that fund or scheme are invested at a third party's sole discretion; - where Designated Personnel or their Connected Person is the trustee of a trust, Trading in Company's Securities by that trust provided that neither the Designated Personnel nor any of their Connected
+Company-initiated corporate actions, such as an acceptance or acquisition of Company Securities under an employee incentive plan, bonus issue, share purchase plan, equal access buy-back, dividend reinvestment plan or rights issue (including, without limitation, decisions relating to whether or not to take up entitlements, and the sale of entitlements required to provide for the take-up of the balance of entitlements, under a renounceable rights issue) in accordance with the rules of the relevant plan and the terms of any offer (provided that the Designated Personnel and their Connected Persons did not commence or amend their participation in the share purchase plan or dividend reinvestment plan while in possession of Inside Information);

-Persons is a beneficiary of the trust and any decision to trade during a prohibited period is taken entirely independently of the Designated Personnel or their Connected Person;

-- disposal of Company's Securities effected by a change in the trustee of a trust; - to instruct the trustees of the Company Employee Share Trust to acquire or distribute Company Securities on behalf of the Trust for the purposes of ensuring the Trust has capacity to meet its obligations to distribute vested securities to eligible employees; - an off-market transaction involving the transfer or other disposal of Company's Securities between Designated Personnel or their Connected Person and any of the following: - a Connected Person of the relevant Designated Personnel (or, in the case of a Connected Person, the Designated Personnel); - ii. a company, trust or other entity over which the relevant Designated Personnel or their Connected Person has control or significant influence (whether alone or jointly with any of their Connected Persons); or - a superannuation fund or other pension or saving scheme in which the relevant Designated Personnel or their Connected Person is a beneficiary
+- b. the disposal of the Company's Securities through the acceptance of a takeover offer or under a courtapproved compromise or arrangement under Part 5.1 of the Corporations Act; - dealing in units of or interests in, a fund or other scheme (other than a scheme investing primarily in Company's Securities) whereby the assets of that fund or scheme are invested at a third party's sole discretion; - d. where Designated Personnel or their Connected Person is the trustee of a trust, Trading in Company's Securities by that trust provided that neither the Designated Personnel nor any of their Connected Persons is a beneficiary of the trust and any decision to trade during a prohibited period is taken entirely independently of the Designated Personnel or their Connected Person; - disposal of Company's Securities effected by a change in the trustee of a trust; - instruction of the trustees of the Company Employee Share Trust to acquire or distribute Company Securities on behalf of the Trust for the purposes of ensuring the Trust has capacity to meet its obligations to distribute vested securities to eligible employees; - an off-market transaction involving the transfer or other disposal of Company's Securities between Designated Personnel or their Connected Person and any of the following: - a Connected Person of the relevant Designated Personnel (or, in the case of a Connected Person, the Designated Personnel); - a company, trust or other entity over which the relevant Designated Personnel or their Connected Person has control or significant influence (whether alone or jointly with any of their Connected Persons); or - a superannuation fund or other pension or saving scheme in which the relevant Designated Personnel or their Connected Person is a beneficiary.